-Surf Winter & Spring Classic Tournament will play the 2017/2018 age group and will be playing by birth year laminated players passes only.
-The Summer Classic Tournaments will play the 2018/2019 age group and will be playing by birth year laminated players passes.
+Surf Summer & Winter Classic Tournament will play their 2018/2019 age group and will be playing by birth year age group laminated player passes only.
 Teams applying will play by their birth year age group following the gaming format; U9, U10 will play (7v7).
 U11, U12 will play (9v9) and U13-U19 will play (11v11).

 Note: Any team that signs up for the wrong age group will not be guaranteed a spot in the tournament unless there is room in the appropriate age group.
 If there is no room in the appropriate age group, the team will not be refunded unless the tournament fills their spot in the tournament.

-Registration: All Team Managers or Coaches are to report to their field site’s Field Marshal registration table seventy five (75) minutes prior to their first scheduled game for team check-in.
+Registration: All Team Managers or Coaches are to report to their field site’s Field Marshal registration table sixty (60) minutes prior to their first scheduled game for team check-in.
 Failure to check in will result in automatic disqualification (without a refund of the fee) from the tournament.
 Games not played will be classified as “Forfeits”.

-Current laminated USYSA player cards for 2017/2018 for the winter classic and 2018/2019 for the Spring and Summer classic will be required of all players as proof of age and must be available for inspection at initial check-in and at the start of each game.
+Current laminated USYSA player cards for 2018/2019 for the Summer classic and Winter classic will be required of all players as proof of age and must be available for inspection at initial check-in and at the start of each game.